mwportfolio/mwportfolio.github.io/_posts/2017-08-28-ICT-Supplier-Analysis-Part-1.md

 The app should ideally be able to answer questions such as:

-> - Which supplier has the largest Government footprint? (ie is represented across the highest number of Agencies)
+> - Which supplier has the largest Government footprint? (i.e. is represented across the highest number of Agencies)
 > - Which supplier has the largest total / individual contract value?
 > - Which Agency has the largest total / individual contract?
 > - How does an Agency's budget/expenses compare with current contracts?